 With an enchondroma, you may have no symptoms at all.
 The following are the most common symptoms of an enchondroma.
 However, each person may experience symptoms differently.
 Symptoms may include:

 The symptoms of enchondroma may look like other medical problems.
 Always talk with your healthcare provider for a diagnosis.

 Diagnosis is sometimes made during a routine physical exam or if the tumor leads to a fracture in the hand.

 In addition to a complete medical history and physical exam, tests may include:

 Specific treatment for enchondroma will be decided by your healthcare provider based on:

 Treatment may include:

-If there is no sign of bone weakening or growth of the tumor, only observation may be suggested.
-However, follow-up with repeat X-rays may be necessary.
-Some types of enchondromas can develop into malignant, or cancerous, bone tumors later.
-Careful follow-up with a doctor is often recommended.
+If there is no sign of bone weakening or growth of the tumor, your healthcare provider may simply keep close watch on your condition.
+However, follow-up with repeat X-rays may be needed.
+Some types of enchondromas can develop into cancerous bone tumors later.
+Careful follow-up with your healthcare provider is often recommended.

 Your Family's Health